 Sometimes there is a product that I really want to like, yet I am forced to write an unflattering review of it because it fails to perform.
 This is one of those times.

 During my evaluation of the ExtremeBeam M600, I experienced two separate failures that preclude me from recommending this light.
 Both were related to the impact resistance of the light.
 I also encountered other issues, though none of them individually would preclude me from recommending the light.

 The specs and construction were very promising, but in the end, I was very disappointed.

 The M600 is a handheld flashlight designed for tactical use.
 It is billed by ExtremeBeam as “…incredibly rugged and virtually indestructible…” Unfortunately, my sample did not appear to be as rugged as the marketing suggested.
 Skip down to the drop test for additional information.

 The body and head are machined 6061 aluminum with a black finish.

 A single switch located in the tail cap controls the flashlight.
-It allows for a half-press for momentary on, while a solid click turns the light on in a constant mode.
-Multiple half-presses cycles the light through the different output options: high, medium, low and strobe.
+It allows for a half-press for momentary-on, while a solid click turns the light on in a constant mode.
+Multiple half-presses cycle the light through the different output options: high, medium, low and strobe.
 More information on these is located in the Light Output section below.

 ExtremeBeam uses a machined aluminum reflector instead of plastic or some other material.
 In theory, this makes the reflector more durable.
 The company claims the “near-perfect” reflector “generates the tightest beam angle in the industry.”